 Jeffrey Pepper Rodgers has combined his twin passions for words and music into a multifaceted career as a musician, author, and teacher.
-He is a grand prize winner of the John Lennon Songwriting Contest, a contributor to NPR’s All Things Considered, and founding editor of Acoustic Guitar magazine.
+He is a grand prize winner of the John Lennon Songwriting Contest, founding editor of Acoustic Guitar magazine, contributor to NPR’s All Things Considered, and author of The Complete Singer-Songwriter.

 Rodgers’ original folk rock has racked up numerous honors in recent years, including a Sammy Award for Best Americana, an Emerging Artist showcase at the Falcon Ridge Folk Festival, a feature on the public radio program Folk Alley, and selection as a finalist (with his duo Pepper and Sassafras) for the Best Duo Award at FreshGrass.

 A “renowned guitar teacher” (Boston Globe), Rodgers is author of a best-selling video series teaching his acoustic arrangements of Grateful Dead songs.
 His book The Complete Singer-Songwriter was recently published in an expanded second edition.